Accessing the API

 email_address = "your_email"

-Afterwards, save the file and restart your R session.
-You can confirm
+Then save the file and restart your R session.
+You can confirm that

 Sys.getenv("email_address")